amisr/resolvedvelocities/docs/configfile.rst

 .. _outalt:

-OUTALT: The list of altitudes (in kilometers) geodetic components of the output velocity and electric field should be calculated at.
+OUTALT: The list of altitudes (in kilometers) at which geodetic components of the output velocity and electric field should be calculated at.
 The output files contain the Apex components, which are constant along magnetic field lines, but for convenience, geodetic components are also included for a discrete grid defined by the locations of the bin centers and this output altitude array.

 .. _marprot: